 The Universitat Autònoma de Barcelona (UAB) has always been at the forefront of East Asian Studies in Spain.
 From the time when the Faculty of Translation and Interpreting introduced Chinese and Japanese languages teaching in 1989 within the framework of its Degree in Translation and Interpreting –and Korean language– East Asia and its languages have been present in the degrees on offer at the university.
 These include the Graduate Diploma in International and Intercultural Studies (2001-2008), in which students could specialise in the studies related to the region of East Asia, a second-cycle Degree in East Asian Studies (2003-2010), and the current European (EHEA) Bachelor's Degree in Asian Studies (Grau en Estudis d'Àsia Oriental).

-Finally, the UAB excels in its PhD programme in East Asian Studies – the first of its kind in Spain, and its staff responsible for the programme have supervised theses in a number of different disciplines.
+Finally, the UAB highlights in its PhD programme in East Asian Studies – the first of its kind in Spain, and its staff responsible for the programme have supervised theses in a number of different disciplines.